zenoss/testrail-jira-gadgets/INSTALL.md

 ### Gadget XML and JavaScript Files

-Create the gadgets directory under the directory where TestRail is installed (default: `/var/www/html/testrail/gadgets`) and place the files from the `gadgets` directory there.
+Create the gadgets directory under the root directory for the HTML files (default: `/var/www/html/gadgets`) and place the files from the `gadgets` directory there.

 - testrail-projects-all-summary.xml
 - testrail-release-summary.xml